Is home insurance mandatory?

 Do I need home insurance if I own a flat?

 You may need home insurance or flat insurance if you own your flat.
-It all depends on whether you're the freeholder or a leaseholder.
+It depends on whether you're the freeholder or a leaseholder:

-If you own the freehold for your flat or a share of the freehold, then you're responsible for purchasing buildings insurance to protect the structure and exterior of your flat.
+If you own the freehold for your flat, then you're responsible for purchasing buildings insurance to protect the structure and exterior of your flat.

-If you're a leasehold flat owner, where you own the property for an agreed length of time, then you don't need to worry about taking out buildings insurance.
-This is the responsibility of the freeholder.
+If you're a leasehold flat owner, where you own the property for an agreed length of time, then taking out buildings insurance will be the responsibility of the freeholder.

 Do I need home insurance if I rent?

-If you rent your house or flat, you do not need to purchase buildings insurance, this is the landlord's responsibility.
-However, you are responsible for any personal belongings you keep within the property.
+If you rent your house or flat, you don’t need to purchase buildings insurance as this will be the landlord's responsibility.

 Do I need buildings insurance if I’m a landlord?